-I tried to present a general survey in this survey; in particular, I mention S. Berardi's discovery that the notion of visibility can be extended for infinite games.
+I tried to present a general survey in particular, I mention S. Berardi's discovery that the notion of visibility can be extended for infinite games.
 My question about complexity was solved later by the work of Aschieri mentionned above.

 Stefano Berardi wrote also some description of this approach with more references.